DIVYARI/weatherApp/README.md

 # WeatherApplication
 #Introduction
 Weather Applicaion is a Node Web Application which will take Locaion from the user and give the weather report based on http://openweathermap.org/forecast5
-It uses React for UI designing.It filters the data from weather api into different days and displays them occording to the separate times of the day
+It uses React for UI designing.It receives the data through ajax call from weather api into different days and displays them occording to the separate times of the day
 #Building Application
 ###First install All the dependencies of The application
 Run "npm install"